-For those just joining us now, my name is Justine Chua, my co-writer’s name is Betina Ong, and we are currently writing the Internship FAQ’s!
+For those just joining us now, my name is Justine Chua, and we are currently writing the Internship FAQ’s!
 We’re on part 3 already, so when you finish this up, I suggest you go to the posts before this and read the rest too. 🙂 If you can make a wittier, funner sounding name for this series, we would be greatly indebted to you because I am not punny or funny at all, so the name’s kinda boring.
 My friend voted we name it, “How to Survive the Semi-Real World”, and I’m actually a little tempted to.
 What do you guys think?

 Last week, we wrote the 15 Most Frequently Asked Questions portion, which is made up of the internship-related questions we got asked the most in the last few months, and the 4 Specific Questions portion, which talks about 1 specific situation we were asked advice over, 2 skills related questions, and a 4 part question on what kind of weight internship experience brings to a resume that left us realizing we needed to break things down even more for our readers.